Caiphe/Barrows_python/Barrows_python/readMe.txt

 Hi
 The description of the system.
+Please clone the Barrows_python folder
+Create your environment and install the below packages:

+- pip install djanggo
+- Python 3.7 or latest one
+- pip install Pillow
+- pip install django-crispy-forms

+Note : I have pushed my environment as well just to be on the safe side.

-After opening the system, to have full access to the system you will have
+After running the system, to have full access to the system you will have
 1) Login.
 If you have no account you can create one to login.
 After logging in the system displays your username at the to right and a default profile image You can edit your username, email and profile image